gemmaisaac555-gif/gemma-isaac-grc/README.md

 # Gemma Isaac — GRC Portfolio
 **Cybersecurity GRC · Risk & Governance · Manchester, UK**

-This portfolio demonstrates how I assess, prioritise, and communicate cyber risk in realistic business scenarios.
-It includes interactive tools, risk decisions, failure analyses, and board-level communication — all built around a simulated organisation (Arken Systems) to reflect how GRC work actually happens.
+This portfolio shows how I assess, prioritise, and communicate cyber risk in realistic business scenarios.

+It combines interactive tools, risk decisions, failure analyses, and board-level communication — all built within a simulated organisation (Arken Systems) to reflect how GRC work actually happens.

 This is not a collection of projects.
 It is a working GRC environment.

-I am a career changer with an MSc in Computer Science and Cybersecurity (University of York, Merit) and a background in information governance, research methodology, and cross-cultural analysis.
-I am actively seeking GRC roles in the Manchester area and beyond.
+Background in information governance, research methodology, and cross-cultural analysis, with an MSc in Computer Science and Cybersecurity (University of York, Merit).
+Actively seeking Cyber Risk / GRC roles in the Manchester area and beyond.

 All artefacts use clearly defined fictional scenarios.
-They are thinking exercises designed to show judgement — not templates, not compliance theatre.
+They are thinking exercises designed to demonstrate judgement — not templates, not compliance theatre.

 ---